-SHINE has recently made two strategic partnerships in order to establish the context in which disparities exist.
+Fiona Spellman, Chief Executive of SHINE, discusses the two strategic partnerships SHINE has recently made in order to establish the context in which disparities exist.

 Since SHINE took the bold decision to relocate out of London, it has become increasingly apparent to us that the educational challenges facing young people in the Northern Powerhouse region today are geographically unique.
 In the face of the common North/South division rhetoric, which tends to pit the success of London schools against the relative failures of schools in the North, SHINE recognises the need to understand the differing challenges that face disadvantaged pupils across the North of England.
 The issue cannot be solved by a one-size fit all approach.
 The techniques adopted in London will not achieve the same success in the North of England, as the contextual disparities are fundamentally different.

 With this in mind, SHINE has taken steps to ensure that we, as a charity, can understand and highlight the challenges that face pupils with a view to identifying projects that will make the biggest impact, at a local level.
 SHINE has recently launched two strategic partnerships with Right to Succeed and Schools North East as part of our approach to achieve this.

 Right to Succeed is an organisation that works to effectively deliver place-based change in education.
 It is their mission to deploy a collective approach that works with local stakeholders to identify and solve educational problems using evidence-based solutions which are driven by local context and needs.

 Graeme Duncan, CEO, states, “Right to Succeed are thrilled to be working in partnership with SHINE on 2 major placed based initiatives in the North West.
 The partnership sees us working together with local stakeholders to create the conditions where major projects could have a significant impact on outcomes across the place.”